learn through suffering C language learn through suffering

 Based on the above, let's create a program that displays the required admission fee when you enter your age.

-The following program is an example of an honestly created program using if statements.
+The following program is an example honestly created using an if statement.

 Source code